-The European Union (EU) only approved of the transaction after Facebook assured that they would store the data for both the platforms separately.
+The European Union (EU) only approved the transaction after Facebook assured that they would store the data for both platforms separately.

-The steps taken by Facebook in 2016 are following Facebook’s plans for the future since the tech giant announced that it would be launching a single integrated messaging tool for WhatsApp, Messenger, and Instagram.
+The steps taken by Facebook in 2016 follow Facebook’s plans for the future since the tech giant announced that it would launch a single integrated messaging tool for WhatsApp, Messenger, and Instagram.

 The announcement, combined with the notorious reputation that Facebook has garnered over recent years, has raised many suspicions from cyber-specialists over the world since it gives more power to Facebook, which has proven it to be untrustworthy despite the promises made.

-Launched on February 24, 2017, the WhatsApp status has catapulted in popularity.
+Launched on February 24, 2017, WhatsApp status has catapulted in popularity.

-Although the WhatsApp status closely mimics the favorite Instagram stories, it was welcomed by users with open hands.
+Although the WhatsApp status closely mimics the favorite Instagram stories, users welcomed it with open hands.